hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ##Compatibility

-The HiPay integration cartridge is compatible with Demandware version 16.7 or higher.
+The HiPay integration cartridge is compatible with Salesforce Commerce Cloud version 16.7 or higher.

 ##Payment data privacy

-If only the redirect method is used, all payment data are entered on the HiPay hosted pages by the customer and no credit card data will be stored in Demandware (except the brand of the card being used).
+If only the redirect method is used, all payment data are entered on the HiPay hosted pages by the customer and no credit card data will be stored in Salesforce Commerce Cloud (except the brand of the card being used).

 Examples: